INTERVIEW SEASON, YIKES!!!

 It is always Interview Season - we should keep our CVs / resumes up-to-date, and ensure we add every new achievement, experience, and attainment.

 HOWEVER, THERE IS SOME IMPORTANT INFORMATION WE REALLY NEED TO KNOW BEFORE WE EVEN BEGIN CONSIDERING ANY OF THE ABOVE

 Research reveals that ~ PEOPLE READ a CV for just SIX SECONDS!! **

-They know little more than your first name, if that.
-PLEASE DO NOT think your CV has been read carefully, noting impressive accomplishments or excellent exam results.
+They may know little more than your first name, if that.
+PLEASE DO NOT think your CV has been read carefully, noting impressive accomplishments, experiences, or excellent exam results.